Mirrored walls are all the rave right now, have you considered installing one in your home?

 The good thing about mirrors is they can reflect whatever’s in front of them.
-If you’ve got a nice statue or a nice outlook, a nice view this can be reflected in the mirror and bring that view within the home.
-You can also increase a depth of field within the room and make it look longer, you can make it look wider.
+If you’ve got a nice statue or a nice outlook.
+A nice view can reflect in the mirror and bring that view into the home.
+You can also increase the depth of field within the room and make it look longer, you can make it look wider.

 Mirrors are great at reflecting light into any room and this is a great addition if you’ve got a darkened room that needs brightening up.

-There are two different edge finishes to consider when ordering your next mirror.
-A polished edge is the simple and most popular edge finish to any mirror.
+There are two different edge finishes considered when ordering your next mirror.
+A polished edge is the simple and most popular edge finish for any mirrored walls.
 We simply grind the edges flat and this ensures that no light is reflected through the edge of the glass causing a sparkle after it’s been fitted.

 This is definitely more popular within older homes, or where you’re trying to make that mirror stand out and give it a little bit more depth off the wall.

-Another option with your mirrors is choosing between a tinted glass or a silver glass.
+Another option with your mirrored walls is choosing between tinted glass or silver glass.
 Our stock mirrors come in gray tinted, bronze tinted, or silver.

 Now as I’m sure you can understand silver is the most popular option.
-Grey mirrors are also starting to become popular among large wall installation.
+Grey mirrors are also starting to become popular in large wall installations.
 This creates a softer reflection that tends to blend in well with a lot of other interior furnishings.

 If you’d like more information feel free to download our free guide on all things frameless glass.